Ecumenical Vacation Bible School

 We provide worship bags for kids with fresh content in it each week so that they can engage with their faith in age-appropriate ways while in worship with us.

-And if they (or their caregivers!) need a break from the sanctuary, the Nursery is located right next door to it, and is supervised every Sunday morning by an experienced caregiver:
+And if they (or their caregivers!) need a break from the sanctuary, the Nursery is located right next door to it.
+We are currently not providing childcare in the nursery on Sunday mornings, but it is always open for caregivers to use.

 The Sunday School curriculum follows the lectionary, which means that the kids get to engage with the same bible stories their caregivers hear in worship.
 Our hope is that this fosters conversations about God’s word as a family.